|

 should have the vehicle checked out electronically to see if

-odd irratic signal.
 This type of condition is commonly

 affected but if the repair is not made, performance or fuel

-efficiencies might suffer.
-Perhaps the sensor only
+It might very well be that the sensor only

-might be an early warning of a sensor that is beginning to
+might indicate an early warning of a sensor that is beginning to wear out or maybe it's simply a matter of a loose connector or connection.

 computer has no choice but to go into a more critical 'survival' mode.
 With